Oxford Advanced Course

 £595.00

 This course is amongst the UK’s leading courses for palliative care nurses, pharmacists and doctors.
-Almost 500 people attended in 2023.
-For nearly 45 years it has delivered cutting edge knowledge and skills to healthcare practitioners so they can provide their patients with the best possible care.
+Almost 350 people attended to date in 2024.
+For nearly 50 years it has delivered cutting edge knowledge and skills to healthcare practitioners so they can provide their patients with the best possible care.
 Dr Mary Miller has led the course since 2008, developing a unique course each year.

 Organisations get value for money as the course delivers high standards of professional knowledge, is educationally sound allowing staff time for discussion and supports staff in setting continuing educational goals for the year following the course.

-Any profits generated are ploughed back into education - as we are a charity.
+Any surplus income generated is ploughed back into education - as we are a charity.

 The option to watch the recordings is available for people who are unable to attend the face to face courses - see virtual course on our website.